 Is Peanut Butter Vegan?
 (Ingredients, Best Brands, and Recipe)

 Is peanut butter vegan?
 Despite the word "butter" in the name, peanut butter is vegan!
-Made from blended peanuts, peanut butter fits beautifully into a cruelty-free diet unless animal ingredients like honey have been added.
-Explore the best brands and learn how simple it is to craft your own.
+Explore the best brands and learn how simple it is to make your own.

 post featured image